Samuel Proctor Oral History Program: Collections

 SPOHP is continuously engaged in active research projects designed to broaden the scope and scale of its collections, using contributions from undergraduate and graduate students as well as trained volunteers.
 SPOHP's collections house more than 6,500 oral history interviews on hundreds of different topics.
 The program also transcribes a portion of its interviews, which are available at the University of Florida Digital Collections online Samuel Proctor Oral History Program Digital Collection archive.

 Veterans History Project

 In 2000, SPOHP was approached by the Library of Congress to assist in efforts with collecting oral history interviews of World War II veterans.
 Since that time, SPOHP has been conducting interviews for the Library's Veterans History Project, which is a project of its American Folklife Center.
 Ann Smith, a longtime SPOHP volunteer, is the project director.
 SPOHP has submitted over 100 interviews to date.

+Gainesville Business History Project

+In 2018, the Inquire Capitalism program was founded with funding from the Hyatt and Cici Brown Chair of History.
+It is currently headed by Sean Adams.
+With the help of SPOHP, the Gainesville Business History project has highlighted local businesses in the Gainesville area through a collection of oral histories.
+The oral histories are available on the Gainesville Business History Oral History Website and the SPOHP YouTube channel.

 African American History Project

 SPOHP's African American History Project (AAHP) began in January 2010 with the mission of collecting 400 interviews on local African American history, giving particular attention to narratives on segregation under Jim Crow, as well as integration and Civil Rights.
 Originally conceived as the Alachua County African American History Project, AAHP quickly expanded into other parts of North and Central Florida, and now contains over 300 interviews with elders, leaders, activists, and other community members.
 A list of themes in the collection include: pre-integration black high schools and their contemporary legacies and significance; previously silenced narratives of racially motivated violence and repression; the quotidian socio-economics of providing for families and maintaining communities under Jim Crow; and the conflicted history of the University of Florida's interactions with and influence on local African American communities.